Contextual Multi-Armed Bandit

 import numpy as np

-First, we need to define the input context matrix \(X\) of size (\(n\_samples, n\_features\)) and the list of possible actions \(a_i \in A\) .
+First, we need to define the input context matrix \(X\) of size (\(n\_samples, n\_features\)) and the mapping of possible actions \(a_i \in A\) to their associated model.

 [3]: